zendeskgarden/react-components/packages/autocomplete/src/containers/AutocompleteContainer.example.md

 ### WARNING

-This package comes _"with some assembly required"_
+This package comes _"with some assembly required"_.

+Due to the wide variety of customizations and the assumed complexity of creating an autocomplete, this package contains **no visual elements**.

+See the examples below for suggested layouts and interactions: